tudorscanner/slate/source/includes/_flights_dayView.md

 ### outboundaltsenabled

-Inlcuding nearby airports as an outbound place
+Including nearby airports as an outbound place

 `outboundaltsenabled`